lspeigel/FinalProject2/README.md

 4. Site layout

-  We created a webapp that runs on Django.It is called finalapp, stored in the mysite folder.
+  We created a webapp that runs on Django.
+It is called finalapp, stored in the mysite folder.

+  To access it:
+  -go to the finalapp2 directory
+  -go to the mysite directory
+  -do python manage.py runserver
-  To access it, go to the link http://127.0.0.1:8000/finalapp/display_index/ after running the server.
+  -go to the link: http://127.0.0.1:8000/finalapp/display_index/

   On the site you can go the 5 different sections using the navigation bar.
   All the data that we use in the views is stored under the static folder.

 There is view for each map and each plot.
-We created the maps and plots with csv files using pandas then saved them as images.
+We created the maps and plots with .csv files using pandas then saved them as images.

 We created a form to display the mortality causes by neighborhood.
 To do that, we created a table using a csv file and only included the columns with mortality data.
 We also created a dropdown menu to filter out the table by neighborhoods.
 This is all included under a single view.